💶 2026 Edition

 mobilé & moov — Price Drivers

-Foyer moov (Silver/Gold) is the most price-competitive tier for drivers willing to accept partner-garage repairs and applicable deductibles.
-The pricing advantage of moov over mobilé is typically 15-25% for comparable coverage.
-Foyer mobilé Zen (full Casco with Joker Mobilité) is the top mobilé tier — competitive with LALUX Confort but without Performance's included bonus protection.
+Foyer moov (Silver and Gold) is the most price-competitive tier for drivers willing to accept partner-garage repairs and applicable deductibles.
+The pricing advantage of moov over mobilé is typically 15 to 25% for comparable coverage.
+Foyer mobilé Zen (full Casco with Joker Mobilité) is the top mobilé tier, competitive with LALUX Confort but without Performance's included bonus protection.
 For young drivers, Foyer markets moov specifically as a cost-optimised option.

 Which Luxembourg Car Insurer Offers the Lowest Premiums?

 No single insurer is universally cheapest across all profiles in Luxembourg.
-Based on market data available in [MONTH_YEAR_CAP], the pricing hierarchy varies significantly by profile:
+Based on the latest market observations, the pricing hierarchy varies by coverage level and driver profile in three distinct ways.

 Entry-level RC only

-Baloise Drive Essentielle and LALUX easyPROTECT Sécurité are the most competitive for third-party RC coverage.
-Baloise's structural advantage is that driver protection and 24/7 assistance are included at no extra cost — making it the better value on a like-for-like basis even if headline premiums are similar.
+Baloise Drive Essentielle and LALUX easyPROTECT Sécurité are the most competitive on third-party RC coverage.
+Baloise's structural advantage is that driver protection and 24/7 assistance are included at no extra cost, which makes it the better value on a like-for-like basis even when headline premiums are similar.

 Mini Casco (partial comprehensive)

 Foyer moov Silver can be the lowest-cost Mini Casco option for drivers who accept partner-garage repairs and applicable excesses.
-AXA OptiDrive Active + Mini Casco with the limited-mileage option wins for drivers under 8,000 km/year.
-Baloise Drive Essentielle + Pack Dommage is competitive for frontaliers and cross-border workers who want maximum assistance in the Grande Région.
+AXA OptiDrive Active + Mini Casco with the limited-mileage option wins for drivers under 8,000 km per year.
+Baloise Drive Essentielle + Pack Dommage is competitive for cross-border workers who want maximum assistance in the Grande Région.

 Full Casco (comprehensive)

 Premiums at this level are closely matched between LALUX easyPROTECT Performance, AXA OptiDrive Privilège and Baloise Drive Intégrale.
-The differentiator is not price but coverage features: LALUX Performance includes bonus protection and an automatic Joker, making it the best value over a multi-year horizon for drivers who want to protect their DM bonus.
-AXA Privilège includes 36-month new-value reimbursement and Joker Taxi in all plans.
-Foyer mobilé Zen is modular and competitive but without Performance's included bonus protection.
+The differentiator is not headline price but coverage features.
+LALUX Performance includes bonus protection and an automatic Joker, making it the better value over a multi-year horizon for drivers who want to protect their DM bonus.
+AXA Privilège includes 36-month new-value reimbursement and a Joker Taxi in all plans.
+Foyer mobilé Zen is modular and competitive but does not include LALUX Performance's bonus protection.

-Price gaps between Luxembourg's four insurers for the same profile can reach 30–40%.
+Price gaps between Luxembourg's four insurers for the same profile can reach 30 to 40%.
 Always obtain at least two personalised quotes before subscribing.
 Request a free quote →

 Pricing FAQ